Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 - 2018 USDA Floriculture Statistics report | Includes poinsettia sales numbers

 But, if you decide not to, add it to the compost pile and reuse the pot.
-We’ve got to do everything we can to make gardening greener.
+It’s the least we can do to make the gardening world a little greener.